Researching Emerging Technologies: Is Your Product a Novelty or Does It Solve a User’s Need?

 You have a great idea for a product, but you are not sure it is something people will use.
 Your idea also happens to utilize emerging technology, so users may have a limited mental model, or no mental model for your product.
 How do you know whether or not you should build it?

-In this session you’ll learn how UX Research can help you gauge the likelihood of use, and how feedback from users can help you make your product even better.
+In this session you’ll learn how UX research can help you gauge the likelihood of use, and how feedback from users can help you make your product even better.
 Whether you’ve got an idea, a prototype, or a minimum viable product, this session is for you.
-Using Augmented Reality and Voice UI research case studies from Target Corporate, you’ll leave with new tools to help you better understand what your product means to users.
+Through research tips, as well as industry and Target Corporate research examples, you’ll leave with new tools to help you better understand what your product means to users.

 Takeaways: By the end of the session you will know: